 The real Milanese, the ones who were born here, go to their vacation spots.
 Everyone else goes back to wherever they came from – in that way, too, it’s like China’s Spring Festival, when everyone goes home for a long visit with family.
 (It’s hard to find a real Milanese person in Milan at any time of the year.
 Where have they all gone?
 No one knows, but everyone here is from somewhere else.)

-I was in a boutique last week (July is the second sale season in Italy; it’s all half-off, if you can just be bothered to walk down the street to the shops) and as I was preparing to leave, and the lady said “buona vacanza!”
-Have a good vacation.
-Not, “So, do you have any plans for a trip this summer?”
+She didn’t say, “So, do you have any plans for a trip this summer?”
 Or, “Can you believe this heat!
-I’m going to up to the mountains next week to cool off; do you have any vacation plans?”
-No, no. “Buon weekend,” and “buona giornata,” (have a good day) have a seasonal alternative.
+I’m going to up to the mountains next week to cool off.
+Do you have any vacation plans?”
+No, no. “Buon weekend” and “buona giornata” (have a good day) have a seasonal alternative.

-Time off is not a casual decision or reaction.
-August vacation is an institution.
-It’s actually literally institutionalized.
-Just like how most companies close for a week for Christmas (the Pope does live nearby, after all) they also close for at least a week in August every year.
+Just like how most companies close for a week for Christmas (the Pope does live nearby, after all) they also close for at least a week or two in August every year.

-This first week of August, it’s like the city itself is just still here because it has to be.
-The emptying and quieting has been happening gradually all summer, as the people living in mostly un-airconditioned apartment flee the heat of the plains.
+This first week of August in Milan, it’s like the city itself is just still here because it has to be.
+The emptying and quieting has been happening gradually all summer, as the people living in mostly un-airconditioned apartments flee the heat of the plains.
 (Milan is in the middle of a big, flat plain called the Pianura Padana, which gets bitter cold in the winter and piping hot and humid in the summer.
 Like Eastern Montana, but with more espresso and fresh mozzarella.)

 It would be a mistake to think this happens because Italy is all about la dolce vita – the sweet life, taking it easy, not worrying and never working too hard.

 This is not Italy; this is Milan.
-Yes, it’s in Italy, but it has a jarringly different culture and purpose from the rest of the country.
+Yes, Milan is in Italy, but it has a jarringly different culture and purpose from the rest of the country, where the concept of la dolce vita might actually still apply.
 This is not where people move after they retire to live a life of art and wine.
 This is where people come to work.
 Mostly young people, from all over Italy and other countries.
 They flock here.
 As far as I’m aware, it’s the only city in Italy where people are consistently in a rush; they wear black; they are grumpy.

-But in August, all that stops.
+But in August in Milan, all that stops.
 Or at least it slows down.
 It all gets less intense, because in this heat everything is already too intense.
 There’s no room for more drama, but there is, suddenly, room for all of us.
 There are no more traffic jams, parking becomes easy, lines at the grocery store dwindle, people stop getting haircuts and stop worrying about the little things.
 Milan suddenly feels like it fits.
-With the Pope so far away in Rome, maybe this is our Christmas.